 But, what about our children?
 Is there really a need to teach them financial literacy when they have only just started learning how to count?

-Here are three suggestions for you to help your children become more financial literate.
-And I promise it is not as boring and complicated like you would imagine it to be!
+Here are three suggestions for you to help your children become more financially literate.
+And I promise it is not as boring and complicated as you would imagine it to be!

 1. Allowance Method

 The great thing about providing allowances to children is that it provides a perfect hands-on experience for them to learn how to handle their expenses.
 Allowances give children the power and freedom to decide for themselves what and how much to spend.
 At the same time, they learn an important life lesson of being responsible and accountable for decisions they make.

 The amount of allowance and duration of allotment depends on the age and needs of children.